abadithela/Flow-Constraints/README.md

 ## Description
 A module to generate constrained test environments that leverage flow algorithms.

-This branch contains code for reproducing the results in "synthesizing Reactive Test Environments for Autonomous Systems: Testing Reach-Avoid specifications using Multi-Commodity Flows" by Apurva Badithela\*, Josefine B. Graebener\*, Wyatt Ubellacker, Eric V. Mazumdar, Aaron D. Ames and Richard M. Murray submitted to ICRA 2023.
+This branch contains code for reproducing the results in "Synthesizing Reactive Test Environments for Autonomous Systems: Testing Reach-Avoid Specifications using Multi-Commodity Flows" by Apurva Badithela\*, Josefine B. Graebener\*, Wyatt Ubellacker, Eric V. Mazumdar, Aaron D. Ames and Richard M. Murray submitted to ICRA 2023.

 ## Requirements
 Python 3.x<br />